 We mentioned earlier that the component based development achieves feature extensions by combination.
 The following picture shows how Node and Sprite component combine their properties.

 Node Color and Opacity property

 The property of Color and Opacity in the above picture have direct influence on rendering of Sprite component.
 Color and opacity can also influence the display of Label component.

 These two properties will multiply with the image of rendering component to determine each pixel's color and opacity.
 In addition, the Opacity property will cascade on a child node and easily achieve the fade in and fade out effect of a set of node contents by altering the

 We can add multiple components to one node so that we can extend features to the element.
 In the example above, we can continue to select the

 New Sprite node, click the Add component button at the bottom of the Properties panel and select

 Add UI component/Button to add a Button component.

 Then set the Button component according to the following picture (the actual color attribute can be set freely according to your own taste):

-It's worth mentioning that a single node can only add one rendering component including Sprite, Label, Particle and so on.
+It's worth mentioning that a single node can only contain one renderer component such as Sprite, Label, ParticleSystem.